TTK4130/ttk4130.github.io/docs/assignments/assignment-5.rst

             T = 200 (x-\theta) + 70 (\dot{x} - \dot{\theta})

-       Write a function that gives the dynamics of the state-space model :eq:`ODE` by using the `INSERT FUNCTION!!` and the PD control law.
+       Write a function that gives the dynamics of the state-space model :eq:`ODE` by using the `get_W` and `get_RHS` functions and the PD control law.
        In other words, this function should return the value of the right-hand side of :eq:`ODE` as a function of the states and the parameters.

     g) **(Optional task)** Complete the delivered Jupyter notebook in order to make an animation of the simulation results.